Random curves on surfaces induced from the Laplacian determinant: Scaling limits for graphs on surfaces

 \subsection{A comment and two applications}

 The convergence result of probability measures $\mu_{c,\alpha}$ on CRSFs is actually more general and can be adapted for a wide range of functions $\alpha$ on the cycles, not necessarily coming from connections.
-This is due to the fact that the crucial convergence argument is made for the uniform measure on incompressible CRSFs (Theorem~\ref{incompressible}).
+This is due to the fact that the crucial convergence argument is made for the uniform measure on noncontractible CRSFs (Theorem~\ref{noncontractible}).
 We now state two applications of the previous theorems.

-As an application of Theorem~\ref{main}, we obtain a positive answer to Conjecture~$1$ of~\cite{KKW}.
-Let $\G_n$ be a rectilinear approximation of a planar Jordan domain $D$ (see~\cite{KKW} for a definition).
+As an application of Theorem~\ref{main}, we obtain a result on higher moments of the area of a uniform CRST, also mentioned in the paper~\cite{KKW}.
 Let $A$ denote the combinatorial area (number of faces) of the cycle of a cycle-rooted spanning tree of $\G_n$.
 Let $\theta=A/n^2$ be the Euclidean area of the cycle.
 We denote by $\E_{\text{unif}}^n$ the expectation with respect to the uniform measure on CRSTs on $\G_n$.

 \begin{corollary} For $k\ge 2$ there exists $a_k(D)>0$ such that

 \end{corollary} \begin{proof}Let $k\geq 2$.
 We have